Jerald/yolol-is-cylons/thinktank/Str2num.md

 #### Version 4
 *By Zijkhal*

-This version makes full use of the **s** test introduced above.
+This version makes full use of the test sets introduced above.
 It mimics a base 8 string to number converter, but is offset by +1, so it maps  characters 1 through 8, and an additional correction is applied to get 9, while 0 being a default value. u>u-c also provides provides offset for values between 1 and 4 in addition to the correction when c is 9.
 Offset for digits 5 and above is built into 5*(c>4)

 ```vbnet
 i="14975" s="98743" t="98642" u="94321" b=10 o=0